neet

 d and f Block Elements

-General introduction, electronic configuration, characteristics of transition metals, general trends in properties of the first row transition metals - metallic character, ionization enthalpy, oxidation states, ionic radii, colour, catalytic property, magnetic properties, interstitial compounds, alloy formation.
-Preparation and properties of K2Cr2O7 and KMnO4, Transition elements.
+General introduction, electronic configuration, occurrence and characteristics, general trends in properties of the first-row transition elements - physical properties, ionization enthalpy, oxidation states, atomic radii, colour, catalytic behaviour, magnetic properties, complex formation, interstitial compounds, alloy formation; Preparation, properties and uses of K2Cr2O7 and KMnO4.

-Actinoids: Electronic configuration, oxidation states and comparison with lanthanoids.
+Lanthanoids - Electronic configuration, oxidation states and lanthanoid contraction.

 Co-ordination Compounds